cyberbotics/webots/docs/guide/installation-procedure.md

 > **Note**: Since Webots runs in headless mode, the `--stdout` and `--stderr` arguments are used to redirect these streams from the Webots console to the console in which Webots was started, the `--batch` argument disables any blocking pop-up window and the `--mode=realtime` makes sure that the simulation is not started in pause mode (you may replace `realtime` by `fast`), finally don't forget to specify which simulation you want to run.

-##### Run Webots in Docker with GPU Acceleration
+##### Run Webots in Docker with GUI

-GPU acceleration is required to run Webots with graphical user interface.
-To run GPU accelerated docker containers, the `nvidia-docker2` package needs to be installed.
-Please follow the [official instructions](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) to install it.

-> **Note**: GPU accelerated docker containers will work only with recent NVIDIA drivers and Docker version (see the complete list of requirements [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#pre-requisites)).
+###### Without GPU Acceleration

-Once this package is installed, you need to enable connections to the X server before starting the docker container:
+To run Webots with a graphical user interface in a docker container, you need to enable connections to the X server before starting the docker container:
 ```
 xhost +local:root > /dev/null 2>&1
 ```